If you need immediate assistance, please call our 24 hour help line: 800.600.SAFE (7233)

 • Domestic violence is the leading cause of injury to women – more than car accidents, muggings and rapes combined.

-• Domestic violence costs more than $37 billion a year in law enforcement involvement, legal work, medical and mental health treatment, and lost productivity at companies.
+• Domestic violence costs the U.S. over $37 billion each year in law enforcement, legal work, medical and mental health treatment, and lost workplace productivity.

 Despite these horrific statistics, many agencies, including A Safe Place are unable to help each victim of domestic violence that seeks assistance due to cuts in funding and a lack of monetary resources.
-Please view the PDFs attached below for more information about funding issues and the problems it causes when helping survivors.

 Click the escape button to quickly leave this site.
 Your computer use can be monitored and may be impossible to conceal.
 If you are in danger, find a safe computer and call our Crisis Line at 1-800-600-SAFE.